ddragon75/pia-wg/README.md

-# pia-wg fork for 2026 compatibility
+# pia-wg Working fork

-The original project got archived when it stopped working so I updated it for current compatibility
+The original project got archived when it stopped working so I updated it for current compatibility and it works as of (05/2026)

 A WireGuard configuration utility for Private Internet Access.